Since the brutal Sack of Babylon to the wars of the 20th and 21st centuries, humanity has a long track record of state-sponsored violence.

 “Part of the justice movement is to give voice back to victims of genocide.
 And I think a film like this can do that,” says Earl.

-Next door, Connor is exploring the power of board games, video games and simulations as teaching tools.
+Next door, Connor is exploring the power of board games and immersive simulations as teaching tools.
 Connor explains how their immersive qualities make it easier to contextualize historical conflicts, analyze past decisions and understand history in a more visceral way.
 At the same time, games and simulations can help students develop teamwork, learn how to compromise or find creative solutions to problems.

 “I’m certainly not looking at games as being the kind of ketchup to get you to eat your Brussel sprouts.
 I am looking at it as an essential tool itself that gives transferable skills,” he says.
 “This is a legitimate way to ask questions about the past, to learn about the past.”